- Follow The Disciple's Road on WordPress.com

 Leave a comment

-Praying In Jesus’ Name (part 1)
+Praying in Jesus’ Name (part 1)

-If you’ve spent much time in church, you’ve no doubt heard someone end a prayer by saying, “And Lord we ask these things in Jesus’ name.
+If you’ve spent much time in church, you’ve no doubt heard someone end a prayer by saying, “And we ask these things in Jesus’ name.
 Amen.”
-But have you ever wondered what all is involved with praying “in Jesus’ … Continue reading →
+But have you ever wondered what all is involved with praying “in Jesus’ name”? … Continue reading →